frason88/Clustering-to-Analyse-Business-Potential-Area-in-Pune/README.md

-# Used-Clustering-to-Analyse-Business-Potential-Area-in-Pune City
+# Used Clustering to Analyse Business Potential Area in Pune City

 # Problem Statement:

 Pune, being a major metropolitan city in state of Maharashtra, India is a very fast developing city with plenty of opportunities for business.
 There are multiple potential business locations in this city.
 But its very difficult to decide upon the location and category or nature of the business.
 For someone with capital wanting to invest in or start a business, they must first know which are the areas which have good prospects for the business to run, which is the category of business with most competitors and which category is most probable to failure.
 The target audience will be the someone who wants to start a new business of some category and needs to find a location with best prospects.
 All this can be found by analyzing the venue data.

 *Note:* The business categories will be limited to the Categories of the venues listed by the Foursquare API.

+---

 # Understanding the Case: